 If we really can’t just go away with wastes, then recycle.
 Some things we use in everyday living will produce wastes.
 So to get rid of them, we can.

-Take note on the following things that you could do:
+Take note on the following things that you could do for a zero waste living:

 - For plastics bottles: We can use them as plant holders by cutting the lid, and boring some holes at the bottom.